Faysal-Ahmed-Aweys/guess-master/README.md

 ## **Game Features**

 ### **Welcome page**
+The welcome page contains the game title in ASCII art to make it unique and stand out.
+I used emojis throughout the game to make it more appealing to the players.
+On the welcome page, The players can either start the game or access the game rules to familiarise themselves with how the game works.

 ![welcome page](screenshots/welcome_page.png)

 ### **Game-rules page**
+The game-rules page explains to the players how the game is played, how to win and how one can lose.
+The players can also start the game from this page after reading the rules and understanding how to play the game.

 ![game rules page](screenshots/game_rules_page.png)

 ### **Welcome page error handling**
+On the welcome page where a player input of 1 or 2 is required, the player is asked again to "type 1 or 2" if they type in a number that is not 1 or 2.
+If they type nothing or not type a number an error is raised and "please type 1 or 2" is displayed.

 ![welcome page errors](screenshots/welcome_page_errors.png)

 ### **Game-rules page error handling**
+On the game-rules page an error is raised and "You should input either y/n" is displayed if the player does not input anything or gives a wrong input.

 ![game rules page errors](screenshots/game_rules_errors.png)

 ### **Gameplay page**
+At the start of the gameplay, the number of chances the player has to guess the number and the input requiring the player to guess a number are displayed.

 ![game page](screenshots/game_page.png)

 ### **Gameplay page error handling**
+During the game play if you send an empty input or not input a number, an error is raised and the message "You should input a number" is displayed.
+If you input a number not in the required range, a message claiming that the number is not in the required range is displayed and the player is asked to guess the number again without losing any of their chances.

 ![game page errors](screenshots/game_play_errors.png)

 ### **Higher hint display**
+Guessing a number lower than the number to be guessed displays a hint to the player that they need to "guess a higher number".

 ![higher hint display](screenshots/higher_hint_display.png)

 ### **Lower hint display**
+Guessing a number higher than the number to be guessed displays a hint to the player that they need to "guess a lower number".

 ![lower hint display](screenshots/lower_hint_display.png)

 ### **Win display**
+When the player wins, a message congratulating the player and a cool face emoji doing a thumbs up is displayed to give the feedback that the player has successfully guessed the number right.
+The correct number is also displayed.

 ![win display](screenshots/win_display.png)

 ### **Lose display**
+When the player loses, the message "Game over" and a pensive face emoji is displayed to give the feedback that the player has failed to guess the number after using all available tries.
+The correct number is also displayed.

 ![lose display](screenshots/lose_display.png)

 ### **Duplicate number error handling**
+Guessing the same number twice is not accepted however, the player does not lose tries for it instead a message that they already guessed that number is displayed and the player can try again.

 ![duplicate number error](screenshots/duplicate_number_error.png)

 ## **Deployment**